w3ctag/design-reviews/.github/ISSUE_TEMPLATE/005-early-design-review.md

   - [ ] I have reviewed the TAG's [Web Platform Design Principles](https://www.w3.org/TR/design-principles/)
   - The group where the incubation/design work on this is being done (or is intended to be done in the future):
   - The group where standardization of this work is intended to be done ("unknown" if not known):
-  - Existing major pieces of multi-stakeholder review or discussion of this design:
+  - Existing major pieces of multi-implementer review or discussion of this design:
   - Major unresolved issues with or opposition to this design:
   - This work is being funded by: